 The Internet brings a plethora of advantages to people from all walks of life, but it isn’t without some degree of peril.
 While it better connects the world and democratizes information, the Internet also allows individuals to hide behind a mask of anonymity.

-Cyber bullying isn’t exactly a new trend, but it’s growing rapidly in recent times due to the rise in social media use.
-Unfortunately, not enough is being done to fight back – even though the consequences can be far-reaching for victims of cyber bullying!
+Cyberbullying isn’t exactly a new trend, but it’s multiplying in recent times due to the rise in social media use.
+Unfortunately, not enough is being done to fight back – even though the consequences can be far-reaching for victims of cyberbullying!

-With people living in a world where the Internet is a vital part of their daily lives, it’s now more important than ever to talk about cyber bullying and how to prevent yourself falling victim to it.
+With people living in a world where the Internet is a vital part of their daily lives, it’s now more important than ever to talk about cyberbullying and how to prevent yourself from falling victim to it.
 The first step is to secure your digital identity.

 Cyberbullying is a virtual form of harassment that has real-life negative implications.

 A cyberbully usually employs smartphones, personal computers, laptops, and tablets to bully someone his target.
 In essence, cyberbullying is a form of physical bullying and has negative physical effects on victims, such as lower self-esteem, increased depression, and feelings of powerlessness.
 The primary intention of cyberbullying is to hurt, threaten, embarrass, annoy, blackmail, or otherwise target someone, usually a minor.

 Whether it’s bullying or cyberbullying, both have an unacceptable place in our society.
 As elders, it’s our job to ensure no one goes through this menace.